gabeshaughnessy/thedeconstruction/wp-content/plugins/video-thumbnails/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+Changes to the scanning process may affect any custom code you've developed for Video Thumbnails

+= 2.0 =
+Despite being a major upgrade, your settings should remain intact.
+Please report any problems so they can be fixed quickly!

 = 1.0 =
 This is the single biggest update to Video Thumbnails so far, so be sure to check out the new settings page and documentation.